 Planning a Visit

 Jade Mansion sits at 33 Fucheng Road in Lujiazui, Pudong, accessible via the Lujiazui metro station on Line 2.
 The Pudong location places it across the river from the Bund, which makes it a natural choice for a meal before or after time in the financial district rather than a destination requiring a dedicated cross-city journey from the former concession areas.
 For visitors building an itinerary around Shanghai's wider dining scene, our full Shanghai restaurants guide covers the broader field, while our Shanghai hotels guide, bars guide, and experiences guide map the rest of the city's offer.
-Phone and booking details are not currently available through our database, so confirming reservations directly with the venue is advisable, particularly for evening sittings where demand from Pudong's professional community tends to concentrate.
+Reservations are recommended, particularly for evening sittings.

 The Minimal Set